Ziggy Stardust (character): Origins

 Bowie stated that with Ziggy Stardust, "I wanted to define the archetype messiah rockstar.
 That's all I wanted to do.
 I used the trappings of kabuki theatre, mime technique, fringe New York music."
-One of his main references was the Velvet Underground.
+One of his primary references was the Velvet Underground.
 Bowie stated that Ziggy is meant to be an alien of some kind, possibly a Martian, and was based "very much on a Japanese concept".
 The character's Japanese influences provided a human connection, Bowie explained, as in Britain during the early 1970s Japan "still seemed like an alien society, but it was a human alien society."
 Bowie also stated that Ziggy Stardust was a product of his career-long ambition to combine rock music and theatre, and that at the time of creating the character he had viewed Ziggy as "a very positive artistic statement ... a grand kitsch painting.
 The whole guy."

 Bowie asserted elsewhere that Ziggy Stardust was born out of a desire to move away from the denim and hippies of the 1960s.
 Along these lines, some critics assert that Bowie's artificial concoction of a rock star persona was a symbolic critique of the artificiality seen in the rock world of the time.
 Bowie had previously created artificial stage personas in 1970 with his backing band Hype.
 Over a small series of shows which, while poorly received at the time, are now credited as the origin of glam rock, the band performed in flamboyant costumes, each with an accompanying persona of a spoof superhero.
 Bowie, dressed in a blue cape, lurex tights, thigh boots and a leotard with colourful scarves sewn onto his shirt, was "Rainbowman".
 Describing his costume as "very spacey", he later explained that his idea for the outfits was to counter the popular image of rock acts at the time, which was "all jeans and long hair".
 The concept behind Rainbowman was recycled and reinvented as Ziggy Stardust.